Kaiettt/Kaiettt/README.md

 <p align="center">
   <samp>
-          I'm studying Software Engineering at <b>Ho Chi Minh University of Technology and Education</b>
+          I'm a 1st-year student major in Software Engineering at <b>Ho Chi Minh University of Technology and Education</b>
   </samp>
 </p>